 4. Creative shadow box

 I saw something similar to this on Pinterest last year and thought it was adorable.
-When ordering my photos from our trip to Hawaii, I made sure to order double copies of some of the photos of the beach and ocean so I could use them to cut out the letters that make up the word ‘Hawaii.’
+When ordering my photos from our trip to Hawaii (read more about our trips to Aulani and Kona), I made sure to order double copies of some of the photos of the beach and ocean so I could use them to cut out the letters that make up the word ‘Hawaii.’
 I then added a couple of photos, a plane ticket, a room key, and some of the lava rocks that my son bought home from one of the black rock beaches in Kona.
 I’m in the middle of making one of these shadow boxes for our Christmas trip to England, and so far I’ve added a ticket stubs from some of the attractions we visited in London, a British pound coin, and a London transport card.
 The opportunities are endless and the shadow boxes will look different for each of your travel destinations.

 5. Smash book for kids